mohssenk/Arabic-Melodies-Project/README.md

 ├── data/
 │   ├── clips/                   # Audio clips for feature extraction (chopped up from full_segments)
-│   ├── labels/                  # JSON files with labels for each clip │   ├── full_segments/           # Audio segments (included for reference, not used by scripts) │   ├── example.mp3              # An example that is run in the final script │   └── extracted_features.csv   # All the features from all the clips
+│   ├── labels/                  # JSON files with labels for each clip │   ├── example.mp3              # An example that is run in the final script │   └── extracted_features.csv   # All the features from all the clips
 ├── outputs/